Wolverine971/9takes/src/blog/people/techies/Sam-Altman.md

 ### Pride and Ambition: A Force for Change

-Altman's pride in his work at OpenAI is likely tied to his ambition to use AI as a tool for positive societal change.
-This ambition, characteristic of a Type 4, drives him to strive for a future where AI benefits humanity.
+Altman's pride in his work at OpenAI is likely tied to his ambition to use AI for positive societal change.
+This ambition, characteristic of Type 4, drives him to strive for a future where AI benefits humanity.
 His focus on AI safety and ethics at OpenAI reflects a deep-seated commitment to impactful and significant contributions.

 ### Intellectual Curiosity: Exploring New Frontiers